Skip to main content

 Social workers try to do their best to make the right call for everyone involved, but sometimes they may miss or misconstrue signals, or may not get the result the client would like.
 This is why it is absolutely essential that social workers obtain liability insurance before tackling their first case.
 Taking the time to invest in the appropriate insurance coverage now to protect against potential lawsuits later can save you a lot of headaches – and money – in the long run.

-Social workers can be sued for negligence
+Can social workers can be sued for negligence?

 Professional liability insurance for social workers